Lsnow987/document-embeddings/README.md

 This information can be turned into a pdf by calling `theRebbe.createPDF(distances, filename)`.
 Distances are the results received from running the search.
 Filename is the directory where the file should be stored and what the filename should be when the pdf is saved.

+Paragraphs that were part of the same doucment that the search was being done with were not included in the search.
+In order to exclude them a search was done on forty paragraphs surrounding it to check if they were part of the same document.
+This number should potentially be made smaller to optimize the code, as this search takes a few seconds even when just looking at 40 documents.
+The number 20 on line 326 should be changed to whatever is deemed fit.

 # Next Steps: